ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 We have created a version of [Redshift](https://github.com/jonls/redshift/) that uses Elektra for configuration management!

-Redshift's code for loading configuration files, parsing CLI options and validating configuration was refactored to use Elektra.
+We removed and refactored Redshift's code for loading configuration files, parsing CLI options and validating configuration to use Elektra.
+Redshift with Elektra has nearly 700 fewer lines of code (-17%) and is a great example of what Elektra is all about: More applications with less code for configuration management!

 To test it, clone the [elektrify branch](https://github.com/qwepoizt/redshift/tree/improve-config/elektrify) and follow the instructions provided in [CONTRIBUTING.md](https://github.com/qwepoizt/redshift/blob/improve-config/elektrify/CONTRIBUTING.md).

+#### Benefits of Redshift using Elektra

+Refactoring Redshift to use Elektra brings the following benefits:

+- Fewer lines of code (~700 less LOC, 17%).
+- Adding new configuration settings is easier: Validation and parsing of setting values (from configuration file and CLI options) is handled by Elektra - no custom code required!
+- Clean separation of application code and the specification of supported configuration settings (including defaults and validation rules).
+- Automatic generation of CLI help text.

 ### HL API improvements